devavratTomar/SST/README.md

 # Self-Supervised Generative Style Transfer for One-Shot Medical Image Segmentation

+This repository contains the Pytorch implementation of the proposed method _Self-Supervised Generative Style Transfer for One-Shot Medical ImageSegmentation_ , which has been recently accepted at WACV 2022.

 ## Dependencies

 We prefer to have a separate [anaconda environment](https://www.anaconda.com/) and the following packages to be installed.